Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Case 3: Owning a car in the city (male, age 30)

 "I live alone in Tokyo and own a car.
 When I include parking fees, gasoline, and maintenance costs, my take-home pay of 200,000 yen is quite tight, and I'm in the red almost every month.
-If you need a car, you might want to consider living in a regional city, or choose a job that allows you to use a company car."
+If you need a car, you might want to consider living in a regional city, or find a job that allows you to use a company car."

 Rent guideline and recommended areas for those earning 200,000 yen

-When considering living alone on a take-home pay of 200,000 yen, rent is a major consideration.
+When considering living alone on a monthly salary of 200,000 yen, rent is a major consideration.
 In order to live comfortably, it is important to set an appropriate rent and choose an area that suits you.
-In this article, we will introduce a guide to appropriate rents, average rents by area, differences between Tokyo and the countryside, and recommended areas where you can live comfortably on a take-home pay of 200,000 yen.

 Is 60,000 to 70,000 yen a reasonable rent?
 Check the average rent by area